 Lena advanced one final step forward, leaving her only five feet from Rebecca’s murderer.
 “What are you waiting for, brave, heroic hunter of hemos?
 I am right here.
 Show me the fruits of your anger.
 Your loss.
 Send me to hell, where we both know I belong.”

 Tyler’s body was rigid, but his fuse fizzled shorter with each breath that stirred the sepulcher’s air.
-It burned out mere moments later.
 With a shout, he reached for the holster strung at his hip and drew his handgun.
 He pointed it at her, a howl of impotent rage growing and warping his face into something inhuman.
-The barrel of the revolver bobbed to the sides, and then she was staring right down it.
 He thumbed the hammer back and dropped it in one practiced motion.

 But blood was already streaming through the air, both from her wrists and from the ocean of gore in the bedroom.
 Wiry tendrils, moving with physics-defying speed, streaked toward her, collapsed together, and condensed into an instantaneously formed hemocryst.
 The bang came a moment too late for Tyler’s revenge fantasy.
 His bullet struck the hemocryst floating before her.
 The crystal shattered into a million fragments that dusted the air with glistening ruby slivers.
 Liquid blood, released from the broken hemocryst, swirled and spiraled in the air between them.